Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 ![Capture authorization transaction](../../Assets/Screenshots/Payments/Authorizations/ChangeAuthorization.png "[Capture authorization transaction]")

-1. Check the authorization transaction you want to capture, see [Check authorization transaction](./01_ManageAuthorization.md#check-authorization-transaction).
+1. Check the authorization transactions you want to capture, see [Check authorization transaction](./01_ManageAuthorization.md#check-authorization-transaction).
-2. Select the authorization transaction you want to capture by clicking the checkbox on the left.
+2. Select the authorization transactions you want to capture by clicking the checkbox on the left.
+If desired, you can select several transactions at once.
     The editing toolbar is displayed.
 3. Click the [Capture] button.
    A confirmation message is displayed.
 The status of the authorization transaction has changed to "Success".